 The appraisal is one factor that a mortgage lender considers when deciding whether or not to approve a final loan request.
 Even if a borrower had preapproval, a low appraisal could cause the mortgage to fall through.

 Why is this?
-A lender only wants to lend enough to cover what the home’s actual value, and if the appraisal comes in lower than what the borrower is asking for, the lender can deny the loan.
+A lender only wants to lend enough to cover the home’s actual value, and if the appraisal comes in lower than what the borrower is asking for, the lender can deny the loan.

 If the lender does not deny the loan completely, they may refuse to lend more than the home’s value.
 In order to buy the home at the agreed price, the buyer may need to come up with the difference in cash at closing.